nycjv321/nycjv321.github.io/_posts/2020-01-07-ws-of-testing.md

 ## Background

 Often when inheriting code, as I often tend to do, the first I check for is test coverage.
 This may be a strange place to look.
-But I've found that you will find out really quickly determine the quality of the code base by inspecting the tests. _Things randomly break in production_ -> _No Tests_.
-What if there were tests?
-What if we went back and added tests for bugs?
+But I've found that you will find out really quickly determine the quality of the code base by inspecting the tests. _Things randomly break in production_ -> _No Tests_. _What if_ there were tests? _What if_ we went back and added tests for bugs?
 Do those things break again?
+What does this do for you and the team?
+Maybe less time maintaining and fixing fires and more time working on new features.

 Well-written tests help developers drive architecture choices of their systems or reasonably justify them :).
 Tests also provide future contributors a sense of security that their changes didn't break an existing feature.